slowernews/wisdom-tldr/README.md

 ===
 ###On science and religion

+'And on the first day, men created god.'

 > *'Science without religion is lame.
 Religion without science is blind.'*

 > *'A rebel of God hates the family, loves the state, and comes up with endless excuses and rationalizations to dismiss their actions.'*

+> *'The most beautiful thing we can experience is the mysterious.
+It is the source of all true art and all science.' -- Albert Einstein*

+> *'The whole of science is nothing more than a refinement of everyday thinking.'*

 > *'Technological progress is like an ax in the hands of a pathological criminal.'*

 > *'Science is a wonderful thing if one does not have to earn one's living at it.'*

-> *'The whole of science is nothing more than a refinement of everyday thinking.'*

-> *'The most beautiful thing we can experience is the mysterious.
-It is the source of all true art and all science.' -- Albert Einstein*

-> *'And on the first day, men created god.'*